 Robusta beans are considered to have a less refined flavor profile than Arabica.
 These beans are often used to make espressos as it produces a better crema than the Arabica beans.
 These beans have more caffeine, grow in better yields, and are more resistant to diseases.

 It is believed that Robusta beans are more disease-resistant due to their caffeine content and chlorogenic acids.
 These are naturally pest-resistant and help to protect the plant.
-These acids are part of the reason why Arabica beans are often preferred for coffee, as they can impact the flavor of the brew.
+These acids are part of the reason why Arabica beans are often preferred for coffee, as the low acidity can impact the flavor of the brew.

 Robusta is shorter and about twice as wide as Arabica plants.
 They can grow well at high humidity levels, and the Robusta plant is self-sterile.
 This means that the plant can only reproduce as a result of cross-pollination by the elements and wild animals.